Inspiration can come from the oddest of places.

 The battle against diabetes

-In the United States, more than 29 million people have diabetes, with type 2 diabetes accounting for at least 90 percent of diagnosed cases.
+In the United States, more than people have diabetes, with type 2 diabetes accounting for at least 90 percent of diagnosed cases.

 Type 2 diabetes is a slowly progressive disease, where a person develops an abnormality in the way glucose (sugar) is metabolized in the body.